Fri. Nov 15th, 2024

 Points of Contention

 There are three aspects of the new legislation that deserve scrutiny.
 Firstly, the law states that it is ‘immaterial’ whether or not the offender was motivated by ‘any other factor’.[14]
-While it is important to acknowledge the severity of a racially motivated offence, as this new law does, disregarding other motivations entirely is out of step with reality.
+While it is important to acknowledge the severity of a racially motivated offence, as this new law does, disregarding other motivations risks ignoring other important factors due to a harmful lack of nuance.

 In many cases it is clear that a crime has only been committed due to prejudice, but in many others there is nuance.
 If a person utters a slur while committing a violent crime, this may indicate a prejudiced motivation behind the attack.
 However, it may also be the case that the utterance of the slur was a term of abuse selected arbitrarily in the heat of the moment.
 A person committing an offence against a member of a protected group who uses a slur that corresponds to the victim’s protected group may select that slur over or in combination with any other term of abuse in response to the context of the situation.